jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

 ## syntax of the operation to get the `username` attribute of the `custom` resource of the `mail-session` resource of the `mail` subsystem
 Can you get the username attribute of the myCustom custom resource of the myMailSession mail-session resource of the mail subsystem ?
 Can you get the username attribute of the myCustom custom resource of the myMailSession mail session resource of the mail subsystem ?
+## syntax of the operation to get the `sar` subsystem
+Can you get the sar subsystem?
+Can you get the sar?
+Can you retrieve all the attributes of the sar subsystem?
+## syntax of the operation to get the `distributable-ejb` subsystem
+Can you get the distributable-ejb subsystem?
+Can you get the distributable-ejb?
+Can you retrieve all the attributes of the distributable-ejb subsystem?
 ## syntax of the operation to get the `default-bean-management` attribute of the `distributable-ejb` subsystem
 Can you get the default-bean-management attribute of the distributable-ejb subsystem?
 Can you get the default bean management attribute of the distributable ejb subsystem?